 Step 5: Install Plugins

-First thing first, let’s clear something up.
-The word “plugin” is not synonymous with the phrase “extension.”
-They are two different things, and it’s essential to know the difference.
+First, let’s clarify something.
+The word “plugin” is not synonymous with “extension.”
+They are two different things, and knowing the difference is essential.

-A WordPress plugin is a software that can add extra functionality to your website.
-A WordPress extension is a software that can add additional functionality to your WordPress website.
+A WordPress plugin is software that can add extra functionality to your website.
+A WordPress extension is software that can add functionality to your WordPress website.

 Step 6: Check Plugins

 Plugins are extensions to the WordPress platform.
-They give users more features than the default WordPress dashboard provides.
-They also offer a lot of additional functionality.
-Many plugins are free, but some are not free, and they cost a lot of money.
+They give users more features than the default WordPress dashboard provides and offer a lot of additional functionality.
+Many plugins are free, but some are not free and cost a lot of money.

 Some of these plugins offer additional functionality, so if you don’t know much about them, you should always check what they do before installing them.

-Some plugins require paying for them, and others are entirely free.
+Some plugins require payment, and others are entirely free.
 However, some are paid, and the price can be pretty high.
 For example, one plugin costs $59 a year.

 Step 7: Change Theme Design

-You can access the settings for the current theme by clicking on Appearance from the menu bar in WordPress.
+You can access the settings for the current theme by clicking on Appearance from the WordPress menu bar.
 This will open up a window like the one below.

 After you have selected a new theme, you should be able to log in without any issues.